TBeijen/tbnl-hugo/content/post/2024-12-27-pull-requests-that-make-a-difference.md

 ### Conclusion

 Reference to Terrible.
 Platforms like Hashicorp cloud.
+Atlantis.
 Cloudformation Github integration.

 Remove the scary part from IaC.
 Allow collaboration, similar to 'normal' software.